FlorianIanculescu/Data-Structures-and-Algorithms-Using-Java/README.md

 - The strengths and weaknesses of a variety of data structures, in order to choose the best data structure for data and applications
 - To code an implementation of each data structure, to understand how they work under the covers
-- Many of the algorithms commonly used to sort data, for applications to perform efficiently when sorting large datasets
+- Learning about linear search, binary search, and their efficiency.
+Implementing these algorithms in Java
-- Two of the most important search algorithms
+- Studying various sorting algorithms, including bubble sort, selection sort, insertion sort, merge sort, quicksort, and heap sort.
+Implementing these algorithms in Java to perform efficiently when sorting large datasets
 - What’s available in the JDK for storing and sorting data, so I won’t waste time reinventing the wheel

 ## Getting Started